As its name implies, interactive voice response (IVR) systems are meant to be interactive. When not optimized, however, they can drive customers away.

 It’s counterintuitive to call your IVR “interactive” when it’s actually not.
 In the call center, the purpose of the IVR system is to route calls to agents with the skills and knowledge required to solve a particular issue.
 To do this, it uses voice prompts to gather information.
 Customers then input data via their phone’s keypad to provide the appropriate responses.

 In short, IVRs are meant to make voice customer service easier and faster.
-Given that 46% of customers prefer to use the phone to solve complex issues, contact centers must make interactions as hassle-free as possible.
+Given that over 50% of customers prefer to use the phone to solve complex issues, contact centers must make interactions as hassle-free as possible.

 The solution is to build a smarter IVR system.
 To do this, you need to make use of advanced call center technologies.
 But with the vast array of tech tools you can acquire, choosing the right software can be challenging.
 Keep in mind these guidelines so as not to lose sight of the IVR features you must prioritize.